Why do we fight with our spouse?

 And more after if we’re lucky.

-Every attempt is a chance to recalibrate.
+Every attempt is a chance to recalibrate and reflect.

 That’s ok, it’s normal.